You can also have fun shopping for Legos at The Big Shop while you’re there.

 It is accessible in Las Vegas, a very unexpected and welcomed surprise.

-Q: What’s the appeal of taking a yoga class on a trip to a place like Vegas?
+What’s the appeal of taking a yoga class in Las Vegas?

 Most people travel to Vegas to break the monotony of their everyday—to dance, to drink and get lucky.